idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/LibtorchANNSurrogate.md

-# LibtorchSimpleNNSurrogate
+# LibtorchANNSurrogate

-!syntax description /Surrogates/LibtorchSimpleNNSurrogate
+!syntax description /Surrogates/LibtorchANNSurrogate

 ## Overview

-The details of a simple feedforward neural network is discussed in [LibtorchSimpleNNTrainer.md].
+The details of a simple feedforward neural network is discussed in [LibtorchANNTrainer.md].
 This class is dedicated to evaluating the following function:

 !equation id=nn-explicit